Lung Cancer Policy Network

 What we’ve achieved

 HPP acts as Secretariat to the Lung Cancer Policy Network, an initiative of the Lung Ambition Alliance set up in 2021.
-The Network is a global alliance of more than 50 experts from across the lung cancer community, including clinicians, researchers, patient organisations and industry partners.
+The Network is a global alliance of lung cancer experts, including clinicians, researchers, patient organisations and industry partners.

-The Network’s initial goal is to create a community of exchange, through which lessons learnt from the implementation of lung cancer screening can be shared.
+The Network’s initial goal was to create a community to enable exchange of lessons learnt from the implementation of lung cancer screening.
+As the Network has developed, our goals have expanded to encompass wider aspects of early detection, care pathways and policy advocacy.

-As Secretariat, HPP created and manages the Lung Cancer Policy Network’s website and Twitter account.
+As Secretariat, HPP created and manages the Lung Cancer Policy Network’s website, X (Twitter), LinkedIn and YouTube accounts.

 Key partners and stakeholders

 The Lung Cancer Policy Network is a global multidisciplinary alliance.
-All member donate their time for free.
+All members donate their time for free.
 Please visit the Network’s website for a full list of members.

 Project funding